Jane Patenaude-LeBeau, left, with Interim CEO Ethel Altiery, was recognized for her 35 years with BFAIR.

 BFAIR ended the year with a $19 million operating budget, up almost nine percent from last year.

-BFAIR also recently announced a merger with United Cerebral Palsy of Western Massachusetts.
+BFAIR also recently announced a potential merge with United Cerebral Palsy of Western Massachusetts.
 The organizations have signed an intent merger, and Mirante said they are working through details, particularly where it will have the biggest impact on clients.

 "The partnership we have had and the collaboration we have had working through this discussion has been one of the best experiences that I've been able to participate in," he said.
 "At BFAIR, we want to take two very strong, very worthy organizations and combine them together to make one super organization that's efficient and is capable of enduring the future, right?
 So it's a great opportunity for us, it's a great opportunity for them, it's a great opportunity for our clients, it's a great opportunity for our employees, and we will continue to move forward on that."